lagebj/PSClientInstall/README.md

 PS C:\> . .\Install.ps1
 ```
 > Note: If one or more commands fail you might need to restart Powershell and run InstallRequirements.ps1 and/or Install.ps1 again.
-This is because ofchanges to `PATH`.
+This is because of changes to `PATH`.

 ## Applications and configuration
 #### Chocolatey